pfistfl/pfistfl.github.io/content/about/index.md

 ### <i class="fas fa-graduation-cap"></i> Background

-<span class="secondary-text">Prior to starting my PhD I completed a B.Sc. as well as a M.Sc. in Statistics at [LMU Munich](https://www.lmu.de/en/) with two exchanges at [Universidad Complutense de Madrid](https://www.ucm.es/) and [Universitat Politècnica de Catalunya](https://www.upc.edu/en) (Barcelona).
+Prior to starting my PhD I completed a B.Sc. as well as a M.Sc. in Statistics at [LMU Munich](https://www.lmu.de/en/) with two exchanges at [Universidad Complutense de Madrid](https://www.ucm.es/) and [Universitat Politècnica de Catalunya](https://www.upc.edu/en) (Barcelona).

 Throughout my studies I worked part time at several companies such as [Telefónica Germany](https://www.telefonica.de/) where I worked on automated quality control for data bases, risk scoring and text analytics.
 During my master's thesis at the [Bosch Center for Artificial Intelligence (BCAI)](https://www.bosch-ai.com/) I worked on a method for anomaly detection in time-series data.
 Before finishing my degree, I interned at [Telefónica Alpha](https://www.telefonicaalpha.com/) in Barcelona working on a moonshot project related to mental health and personal wellbeing.
 During my PhD I interned with [Roche Pharma](https://www.roche.com/) in personalised healthcare working on domain generalization for clinical survival models.